jazzlanders0111-hash/jazzlanders0111-hash/README.md

     "location"   : "Philippines 🇵🇭  →  Open to US Remote 🇺🇸",
-    "background" : "Licensed Professional Teacher (LPT), Major: English → Data Analyst", "focus"      : ["Business Analytics", "Customer Intelligence", "SQL"], "instinct"   : "Systems thinker.
-I hold the macro while managing the micro.", "superpower" : "I close the gap most analysts leave open — build it, interpret it,\
+    "background" : "Licensed Professional Teacher (LPT), Major: English → Data Analyst", "focus"      : ["Business Analytics", "Customer Intelligence", "SQL"], "approach"   : "Systems thinker.
+Macro awareness, micro precision, team-first output.", }
-                    make people move on it.",
-}
 ```

-Data is how I process everything — always has been.

-Before I had the vocabulary for it, I was tracking skill points in NBA 2K14, optimizing rosters, running win-probability calculations in my head.
-In any game: armor values, damage output, resistance thresholds — I ran the numbers before committing.
-Off screen, the same logic applied to everyday decisions.
-Mental simulations, if-this-then-that modeling, ratios everywhere.
-I just didn't know it was called analytics yet.

-In Wild Rift and any MOBA I play, that habit became a full system.
-I study lane matchups and model counters before a game starts.
-During it, I'm managing macro objectives and micro execution simultaneously — watching positioning, timing, resource tradeoffs in real time.
-I review replays afterward to find where the decisions broke down.
-I main **tank on baron lane** — not because it's the flashy role, but because absorbing pressure and creating space for teammates to perform *is* the carry.
-I measure success by whether the team wins, not by my own kill count.

-That instinct transfers directly.
-Someone who does the unglamorous pipeline work, writes the documentation, holds the pressure so the team can execute — that's the same role.
+I'm a data analyst who closes the gap most analysts leave open — between building the model and actually moving the business.
+I think in systems: I hold the big picture and the fine details simultaneously, identify leverage points before committing, and measure success by whether the outcome was right, not whether I was the most visible person in the room.

-Professionally: I'm a **Licensed Professional Teacher (LPT)** in the Philippines — board exam certified, Major in English.
-The LPT isn't a participation credential.
-It's a national standard.
-It means the communication skills are tested and documented, not self-reported.
-Years of making genuinely complex ideas land for any audience.
-That's the gap most analysts leave open — they can build the model, but they can't move the room with it.
-I close that gap.
+Before analytics, I was a **Licensed Professional Teacher (LPT)** in the Philippines — board exam certified, Major in English.
+The LPT is a national standard, not a soft credential.
+It means years of taking genuinely complex material and making it land clearly for any audience.
+That communication layer is where most analysts fall short.
+I don't.

-One end-to-end project built so far.
-More in progress.
-Still learning.
-Always pulling on the next thread.
+One end-to-end project shipped.
+SQL case studies in progress.
+Always building.

 ---

 ## 🛠️ Tech Stack

-> *Stack verified directly from project notebooks.
-Tools listed = tools actively used.*
+> *Verified from project notebooks — every tool listed was actively used.*

 **Languages & Querying**